Ivan Yarendru Therikiratha

 Ivan Yarendru Therikiratha is a 2017 Indian Tamil-language romantic comedy drama film directed by Suresh Kumar, a former assistant of Suseenthiran.
 The film stars television actor Vishnu, Varsha Bollamma, and Ishaara Nair in the lead roles.
 This film marks the lead debut of Vishnu.

 Plot

 Arivu (Vishnu) graduates from college and hangs out with his friends (Arjunan and Rajkumar).
 His father (Jayaprakash) is very fond of him.
-Naive Arivu is used by both his friends for their love interests and gets in trouble for his irresponsible acts with his friends.
-His friends have girlfriends while Arivu is all by himself.
-On Valentines Day, Arivu challenges his friends that he can find a girlfriend after both of his friends tease him.
-He remembers his college classmate, Priya (Ishaara Nair), and goes in search of her.
-Much to his disappointment, she is married and bears kids.
+The naive Arivu is used by both of his friends for their love interests and gets in trouble for his irresponsible acts with his friends.
+His friends have girlfriends, while Arivu is all by himself.
+On Valentine's Day, Arivu challenges his friends to find a girlfriend after they tease him.
+He remembers his college classmate, Priya (Ishaara Nair), and searches for her.
+Much to his disappointment, she is married and has kids.
 He later meets a sub-inspector of police, Savithri (Varsha Bollamma).
 Whether or not she falls in love with him forms the crux of the story.